godotengine/godot-docs/community/contributing/ways_to_contribute.rst

    in some cases it might still be relevant to keep your changes only for your own project, if they are too specific.

--  The whole community will benefit from your work and similarly you will be benefited by the code contributed by other contributors all over the world.
+-  The whole community will benefit from your work and similarly you will benefit from the code contributed by other contributors all over the world.
    Over the span of several years 1000+ developers have contributed their time and effort for the development of Godot engine!